alexandremcosta/pucker/README.md

 ## Running automated tests

+The project currently has around 90% of code coverage from automated tests.
+A Test-Driven Development approach was applied since the beginning of development.
+Tests are capable of generating documentation.

+To run the tests:
 ```
 $ rspec --format doc # to view tests output as documentation
 $ rspec # to simply run the tests without generating documentation